 - 1 C full-fat coconut cream (in a can)

 - 1 TBS Swerve no carb confectioners sweetener

 - dash of cinnamon (optional)

-- In a medium sized bowl, add coconut milk and maple syrup and stir.
+- In a medium sized bowl, add coconut milk and Swerve and whisk until combined.

-- Add chia seeds & spices of choice (nutmeg, cardamom, and/or cinnamon) and whisk together well.
+- Add chia seeds & spices of choice (nutmeg, cardamom, and/or cinnamon) and stir together well.